Close

 While it is the student’s responsibility to self-identity a need for accommodation, faculty are encouraged to include a statement in their syllabi informing students about disability support services.
 Academic Resources and Services will provide formal notification to faculty of approved accommodations for a student.
 Notification is provided via email at the beginning of each semester.

-If a student is registered for a course at another Claremont College, the e-mail will also be sent to that faculty member as well as the Dean of Students Office at that institution.
+If a student is registered for a course at another Claremont College, the e-mail will also be sent to that faculty member of that institution.

 After notification of accommodations, students are encouraged to meet each of their faculty to discuss their accommodations.
 The e-mail is meant to serve as a starting point in discussions between students and professors and will not identify the specific disability.
-If it is determined that a student is eligible to receive accommodations but does not wish to access them, students should e-mail [email protected] to indicate they do not wish to access their accommodations and thus do not want faculty notified.
-If a student fails to communicate approval to notify faculty of accommodations, a notice will not be sent out to faculty, which may result in a delay in receiving accommodations that semester.
 Accommodations cannot be applied retroactively.

 Confidentiality